 Glutamine is critically important to a wide range of bodily processes and our body can produce enough to meet its needs under normal circumstances but, not always.
 It is more essential for our body if we regularly work out.

 Glutamine is also helpful for reducing muscle soreness and faster muscle recovery post workouts.
-Glutamine is a strong ANTI-CATABOLIC, powerfully reducing muscle breakdown caused through workout related muscle stress.
+Glutamine is a strong ANTI-CATABOLIC, powerfully reducing muscle breakdown caused by workout related muscle stress.